LucaCanali/Miscellaneous/Spark_Dashboard/README.md

   - By default: http://yourGrafanaMachine:3000
   - Create a data source to connect to InfluxDB.
     - Set the http URL with the correct port number, default: http://yourInfluxdbMachine:8086
-    - Set the influxDB database name: default is graphite (no password)
+    - Set the InfluxDB database name: default is graphite (no password)
   - **Key step:** Prepare the dashboard.
     - To get started import the [example Grafana dashboard](Spark_Perf_Dashboard_v01.json)
     - You can also experiment with building your dashboard or augmenting the example.